scottcolfer/scottcolfer.github.io/_posts/2017-08-13-discovery-retro-questions.md

 - How much budget did you have for the discovery?
 Was there any budget set for the delivery?
 - Was it for a high profile delivery?
 Was it urgent?

-2.What did you do during your Discovery?
+2.What did you do during your discovery?

 - How did you know where to start?
 - Where did your brief come from?